drupsys/codeception-use-cases-module/docs/exceptions/OperationNotImplemented.md

 # OperationNotImplemented

-You will get this error if your test case has an operation that is not implemented in `StageRunner::run`, e.g.
+You will get this error if your test case has an operation that is not implemented in `StagedTestCapsule` or `StageRunner::run`, e.g.

 your test case is something like this